 Born and raised in a sleepy little retirement town on Vancouver Island, I loved to sing, dance, and write as a kid.
-I loved to joke around too and was quite obviously the comedian in my family.
-I was also amped up to have a good time as frequently as possible, and drugs and alcohol were the vehicles through which I tried to make that happen from my teenage years until my mid-30s.
+I was the comedian in my family and driven to have a good time as frequently as possible, which is what I tried to make happen using drugs and alcohol from the age of 14 until my mid-30s.

-They say that if you fall in love with drugs or alcohol the first time you try them, you should run like hell in the opposite direction.
-I loved them both desperately, but I never ran.
-Instead, I saturated myself in them for close to twenty years, putting them before everything and everyone in my life.
+I once heard James Taylor say on Oprah’s masterclass that if you fall in love with drugs or alcohol the first time you try them you should run like hell in the opposite direction.
+I loved them both instantly but I never ran.
+I saturated myself in them for close to twenty years, putting them before everything and everyone in my life.

-I was resentful of the traumatic episodes from my past that I couldn’t seem to let go of and overloaded with anger towards the people who had violated me.
-I trusted no one.
-I was angry at myself, too.
-I couldn’t hold down a 9-5 job, and all my relationships were imploding.
-I was surrounding myself with people who were equally as troubled as I was.
-I didn’t believe in my abilities or my worth as a human female, and I was deeply afraid to face how deeply and thoroughly I hated myself.
+I felt resentful of the traumatic episodes from my past I couldn’t seem to let go of.
+There was so much anger within me, particularly towards the people who had physically and emotionally violated me.
+I trusted no one, especially myself.
+I couldn’t hold down a 9-5 job – the idea of being strapped to a desk all day terrified me – and all my relationships were imploding.
+I found myself drawn to people who were equally as troubled as I was.
+I had zero belief in my worth as a female and felt terrified to face how deeply and thoroughly I hated myself.
 My preferred state of being?
-Wasted and full of faux self-esteem via drugs and alcohol.
+Full of faux self-esteem through drugs and alcohol.

-I wanted to fight with the truth – that I had been defeated, that there were no more ways to run – but something inside said No More.
-Even in my sleep-deprived and stimulant-altered state, it was clear that my days of trying to escape my feelings had come to an end.
+I wanted to fight with the truth, that I had been defeated, that there were no more ways to run, but something inside said No More.
+Even in my sleep-deprived and stimulant-altered state, it was obvious: the days of incessantly trying to outrun my feelings were over.

-I realized then that I didn’t want to die, and that I had come dangerously close to making that happen.
-I knew there was something more I was meant to do with my life, that I needed to be here.
-I realized I truly wanted to live, not to just breathe in and out and exist on the planet, but to step beyond living in survival mode.
+I didn’t want to die anymore and knew I needed to be here.
+I wanted to live.
+Not just breathe in and out, but step beyond living in survival mode.

 I wanted to do something with my life I could be proud of.
 I wanted to heal myself, and I wanted to help other people heal as well.